pykaldi/pykaldi/README.md

 * Python modules grouping together related extension modules generated with CLIF and extending the raw CLIF wrappers to provide a more "Pythonic" API.

-For more information, please refer to the developer's guide.

 ### Coverage Status

 | here | goes | a | table |